Gabelbombe/terraform-kubernetes/README.md

 # Terraform Kubernetes module
+_Build and deploy Kubernetes with Terraform and Ansible_

 A worked example to provision a Kubernetes cluster on AWS from scratch, using Terraform and Ansible.
 - AWS VPC